-The practice had a recruitment policy and procedure to help them employ suitable staff.
+The practice had a recruitment policy and procedure to help them employ suitable staff and also had checks in place for agency and locum staff.
 These reflected the relevant legislation.
-We looked at four staff recruitment records.
+We looked at all staff recruitment records.
 These showed the practice followed their recruitment procedure.